zedx/docs/installation.md

 > If you already have `SQLite3` installed then you can install zedx quickly by adding `--quick`

-You need also to make apache the the owner of this directory. on Ubuntu this can be done by the following command :
+You need also to make apache the owner of this directory. on Ubuntu this can be done by the following command :

     cd ..
     sudo chown -R www-data:www-data ./myzedx